island-lang/island-lang.github.io/README.md

 The language also embeds a statically-typed **logic programming subsystem**, that significantly deviates from the Prolog tradition - which mostly concentrates on the centrality of relations - and instead encourages tight interconnections between relations, functions and objects as complementary entities.

 A new form of declarative programming, called **knowledge-driven programming**, is introduced.
-It is currently a part of an ongoing experimental design process and may eventually receive its own dedicated language once it becomes sufficiently mature.
+It is currently a part of an ongoing experimental design process and may eventually become fully assimilated into the core of the language, or a separate, future one, once it becomes sufficiently mature.

 [TOC]
 # Introduction

 ## Design philosophy

-* **Programming should be made accessible for every person who wishes to learn it**.
+* **Programming should be made accessible to every person who wishes to learn it**.
 A language designer's role is to try to make the language as friendly and approachable as possible.
 This doesn't mean that abstractions like generics, higher order methods, or other advanced features should be avoided.
 Instead, try to make the core of the language beginner-friendly, and more advanced features as transparent and unobtrusive as possible, such that users could gradually become familiar with more and more of them as they develop their skills.
 * **A programming language doesn't have to look like math or logic formulas**.
 The vast majority of real-world programming tasks have weak, if any, resemblance to abstract mathematics.
 Most programmers would benefit more from comprehensive, domain-specific language features that simplify common tasks, than minimalistic, math-like syntax that is possibly "mathematically beautiful" but either very difficult to understand or becomes unusably complicated even when confronted with routine real-world problems.
 * Many **common programming traps can be prevented right at the design stage**, either by stricter syntax and semantics, or better tooling and documentation.
 It is a part of the designer's responsibility to ensure that their language doesn't invite trivial mistakes that frustrate programmers and waste their time.
 * Many **mundane programming tasks can already be made partially, or fully automated**, or for the very least, drastically simplified.
-Machine-learning based tools like [GitHub Copilot](https://copilot.github.com/) are extremely impressive.
-However, much of their contribution is to introduce boilerplate or cut-and-paste code that might be better avoided or replaced with unambiguous semantic references that would enable safe and convenient code reuse, of the kind proposed on the [chapter discussing knowledge-driven programming](#universal-identifiers).
+Machine-learning based tools like [GitHub Copilot](https://copilot.github.com/) are extremely powerful.
+However, a significant portion of their contribution is to introduce boilerplate or cut-and-paste code that might be better avoided or replaced with unambiguous, universal semantic references that would enable safe and convenient code reuse, of the kind proposed on the [chapter discussing knowledge-driven programming](#universal-identifiers).
 * For the most part, **a programming language should be fully designed** before it reaches a full implementation stage.
 Spend as much time as needed at the design stage (even years, if that's what it takes).
 Try to cover all possible aspects, including advanced features, until the design matures into a coherent whole.
 * **A programming language is a work of art!** It can be made aesthetically pleasing and enjoyable to use.
 That doesn't mean this objective is going to be easy to achieve.
 Beauty requires effort!